~ 7 min read · Updated July 2026

 - Clarifications: arbitrators may clarify ambiguities upon request.

-Our lawyers handle communication and filings during the post-award window to preserve clients’ rights.
+Our lawyers handle communication and filings during the post-award window to preserve clientsʼ rights.
+Where the award must be enforced outside Ukraine, see our practice on the enforcement of ICAC awards abroad.

-5. Setting Aside ICAC Awards in Ukraine
+Setting Aside ICAC Awards in Ukraine

 Grounds for set-aside are listed in Art.
 34 of the Law on International Commercial Arbitration and Art.
 459 of the Civil Procedure Code.
 They include: